leoyu037/docker_tutorial/README.md

   ```

   This Dockerfile defines 3 different build stages, each defined by a new `FROM`
-  stament.
-Our setup defines a `base-image` that both the `unit-test-image` and
+  statement.
+Our setup defines a `base-image` that both the `test-image` and the
-  the `final-image` are based off of.
-During the build, every statement is
+  `final-image` are based off of.
+During the build, every statement is executed
-  executed in order, but only the last stage produces the final image.
-The unit
+  in order, but only the last stage produces the final image.
+The unit tests in
-  tests in the second stage must pass before moving onto the last stage, but the
+  the second stage must pass before moving onto the last stage, but the since
-  since the last stage is based on the `base-image` rather than the
+  the last stage is based on the `base-image` rather than the `test-image`, the
-  `unit-test-image`, the final image will not have the test dependencies and the
+  final image will not have the test dependencies and the test code.
-  test code.

   > NOTE: Because of how Docker caches image layers to optimize build times, the
   > source code is copied once in both the latter stages to avoid needlessly